Tiadaghton State Forest Wild and Natural Areas

 In Lycoming County east of Lucullus, this 124-acre tract supports old-growth red pine, white birch, and oaks along the First Big Fork of Trout Run.

 This extensive tract consists of 4,000 acres of second-growth oak and northern hardwood forests.
 The roadless watersheds of three streams dissecting the plateau are protected in this area.

 This 18-acre sample of river island habitat is located in Pine Creek -- 2.5 miles north of the intersection of U.S. 220 and Route 44, northwest of Jersey Shore.

 Algerine Wild Area

 This 3,700-acre wild area north of Slate Run is traversed by a portion of the Black Forest Trail.
 It is truly a place to “get away from it all.”

 Wolf Run Wild Area

-This wild area contains some of the most remote reaches in the Tiadaghton State Forest, and at 6,900 acres, it is quite extensive.
-The Golden Eagle Trail provides access to the western portion of the wild area and to Wolf Run itself.
+This wild area contains some of the most remote reaches in Tiadaghton State Forest, and at 6,900 acres, is extensive.
+The Golden Eagle Trail provides access to the western portion of the wild area and to Wolf Run, itself.